Deeeezw/Deeeezw/README.md

 ## About Me

-I am an Informatics Education student at Universitas Pendidikan Ganesha with an interest in software development, mobile application development, web development, and digital learning technology.
+I am an Informatics Education student at Universitas Pendidikan Ganesha with an interest in software development, mobile application development, and digital learning technology.

 I enjoy building applications that combine practical functionality with clean user experience.
 My current learning focus is on Flutter, Firebase, frontend development, backend concepts, and educational technology.